*This Article May Contain Affiliate Links* See our Affiliate Disclosure for more Info

 The Wrap Up

-I am glad that I put aside my apprehention and dove right into try this genmaicha blend.
+I am glad that I put aside my apprehension and dove right in to try this genmaicha blend.
 It is not something that I would have sought out necessarily.
-But once found I new I had to give it a try regardless of the outcome.
+But once found I knew I had to give it a try regardless of the outcome.

 #6 Starwest Botanicals Organic Genmaicha Tea